sudhirkhanger/FrequentlyUsedGitCommands/README.md

 	// add the source repository
 	git remote add upstream <url-of-the-source-repository>

+	// fetch all branches of the upstream git fetch upstream
 	// fetches changes from the upstream source repository
 	// upstream/master - tracks where upstream's master branch is
 	git fetch upstream master